Col·lectius d'Obrers en Lluita

 Col·lectius d'Obrers en Lluita (Catalan for 'Collectives of Workers in Struggle') was a Catalan left-nationalist trade union.
 COLL functioned as the trade union wing of the Socialist Party of National Liberation - Provisional (PSAN-p).
-COLL, which was formed by members of CC.OO. emerged in January 1977, with cells in Barcelona, Lleida and Majorca.
+COLL, which was formed by members of CC.OO. emerged in January 1977, with cells in Barcelona, Lleida and Mallorca.
 In September the same year COLL broke away from CC.OO.